 Score: Usable

-This is surprisingly good.
-The issues are correctly identified and the remediation is what a security engineer would advise.
-The Trivy integration adds value by also checking image vulnerabilities.
+This one surprised me.
+The issues are correctly identified and the remediation reads like what a security engineer would actually tell you.
+The Trivy integration earns its keep here by also flagging image vulnerabilities, so you get both the misconfiguration and the CVE story in one pass.

 What’s missing: